sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "Not really.
 How ya feeling?"

 "Like shi--peck."
-She yawned, blinking her eyes a few times.
+She yawned, censoring herself in front of the Kid, blinking her eyes a few times.

 "Sorry."